EDGECOM666/FFXIAHBOT_CSV/README.md

  if you use the old pydarkstar still rename the pydarkstar_format_items.csv to items.csv and place it inside your bin folder

+Please Note:
-Please Note the prices are not pulled from any public server the prices are pulled from the NPC buy price if applicable.
+The prices are not pulled from any public server the prices are pulled from the NPC buy price if applicable.
-If the price was not found or = 0 then a random price was generated

-1k-5k for single items and 5k-10k for stacks.
+If the price was not found or = 0 then a random price was generated as stated: ( 1k-5k for single items and 5k-10k for stacks.)

+Also the name uses the ffxi sortname in the AH so its easier to read all itemid's should match items on FFXIAH